Drama Game: Status Exercise

 – If you are rehearsing a play, ask them to think about each scene their character is in and what “status number” their character would be.
 What factors are influencing their level of status?

-One thought on “Drama Game: Status Exercise
+1 thoughts on “Drama Game: Status Exercise

 Leave a Reply